Jews Relief Act 1858

 In 1848, the bill was approved by the House of Commons but was twice rejected by the House of Lords as was a new bill in 1851.
 In the 1852 general election, Rothschild was again elected but the next year the bill was again defeated in the upper house.
 Finally, in 1858, the House of Lords agreed to a proposal to allow each house to decide its own oath.

 The bill allowed "any Person professing the Jewish Religion, [to] omit the Words 'and I make this Declaration upon the true Faith of a Christian'" in their oaths, but explicitly did not extend to allowing Jews to various high offices, and also stated that "it shall not be lawful for any Person professing the Jewish Religion, directly or indirectly, to advise Her Majesty ... touching or concerning ... any office or preferment in the Church of England or in the Church of Scotland."
-A separate act passed simultaneously (21 & 22 Vict. c.48) effected similar reforms for the public oaths required other than for Parliament.
+A separate act passed simultaneously (Oaths Act 1858, 21 & 22 Vict. c.
+48) effected similar reforms for the public oaths required other than for Parliament.

 Amendments in 1871, 1922, 1973, 1980 and 1986 removed all restrictions on Jews holding office except that they may not advise certain government officials on matters related to appointments in the Church of England or the Church of Scotland.